david-alejo/thermal_ws/README.md

 Configuring the marble maps:

 - Marble is both a GUI for maps visualization and a library for including a map visualization in an external application.
-Several maps can be installed by applying:
-- Cloning the repositories inside https://gitlab.com/groups/marble-restricted-maps into ~/.local/share/marble/maps/earth/
+Several maps can be installed by cloning the repositories inside https://gitlab.com/groups/marble-restricted-maps into ~/.local/share/marble/maps/earth/

 For example:

 > cd ~/.local/share/marble/maps/earth/

 > git clone https://gitlab.com/marble-restricted-maps/virtualearth.git

 Please test that the maps are available in the Marble Application and displaying ok.